I wasn’t able to do this series last month (and this is my 333rd blog post!), so I thought: let’s get more personal 🙂

 16. If you could change one thing about yourself, what would it be and what’s stopping you from taking action?

-I just want my trauma and mental illness gone, but I don’t know who I am anymore without these things?
+I just want my trauma and mental shits gone, but I don’t know who I am anymore without these things?
 I’m already working on it, though.
 Let’s see who I become, then 🙂